Skip to main content

 To maintain the body’s intrinsic hormonal production and preserve fertility, Gonadorelin is often incorporated into the protocol.
 Administered via subcutaneous injections twice weekly, Gonadorelin stimulates the pituitary gland to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which in turn signal the testes to produce testosterone and sperm.
 This approach helps mitigate testicular atrophy and supports the body’s natural endocrine feedback loops.

 Another important consideration in male hormonal optimization is the conversion of testosterone to estrogen, a process mediated by the enzyme aromatase.
-Elevated estrogen levels in men can lead to undesirable side effects, including increased and gynecomastia.
+Elevated estrogen levels in men can lead to undesirable side effects, including increased fat storage and gynecomastia.
 To counteract this, an aromatase inhibitor such as Anastrozole is often prescribed, typically as an oral tablet twice weekly.

 This medication helps manage estrogen conversion, ensuring a more favorable testosterone-to-estrogen ratio.
 In some cases, Enclomiphene may also be included to specifically support LH and FSH levels, further promoting endogenous testosterone production.